asathoor/wordpress-mega-menu/README.md

 ~~~~

 Since the CSS and JavaScript will hide and display whatever you place here, you'll be able to have a megamenu with your own design elements.

+In case you do this, you don't need the responsive rules, since WP will take care of this ... that is: in theory.